woolgens-network/guides/application/README.md

 Hello and welcome to the Woolgens developer application guide!
 We are happy that you are interested in joining our team.
 In order to streamline our applications we have decided to create a simple but effective application process.
 This guide will give you an overview of this process as well as tips on where and how to begin.

+_Before we begin, please note: You do not need to be an expert in all areas we list.
+We are always happy to accept new developers, who are lacking experience.
+We belive we have enough experienced developers who will help new developers grow and learn more._

 **Table of contents:**

 1. [ Application process ](#process)